jnozzi/cocoadev.com/markdown/RecursiveSelectionOfCheckboxesInNSOutlineView.md

 Hello I'm kinda stuck on a problem I've been working on.
-This is my first entry on General/CocoaDev so bear with me :)
+This is my first entry on CocoaDev so bear with me :)
-I created a General/NSOutlineview with two columns.
-One has an General/NSSwitchButton (checkbox) data cell, the other one a text and image data cell.
+I created a NSOutlineview with two columns.
+One has an NSSwitchButton (checkbox) data cell, the other one a text and image data cell.
 Everything so far works fine.
-I populated my General/NSOutlineView with 3 root items, each a directory containing files.
+I populated my NSOutlineView with 3 root items, each a directory containing files.
 My question is this.
 I would like that when I press on a root item checkbox all its children's checkboxes get selected if they're not selected.
 Also that when I uncheck a child I would like that the root item checkbox goes to mixed state to signal an incomplete selection of its children.
 (OS X installer style)
 Can anyone point me into the right direction?
 Which delegate/data source method should I use to accomplish that. (or is it none of those?)